coatespt/cursor-twitter/SESSION_NOTES.md

 - When it is going into Postgres correctly, we can do anything necessary in the AI_loader part. (this may not need changes)
 - Test to be sure we didn't break anything

+ Ok, bubble view is working but the fix to how it computes bubble size is not in yet.
+Don't implement till we agree.
+We need a configuration value for which function to use for bubble size.  we have z-scores and we have actual_count/mean_count.
+SO we need the choice in config.

+The z-choice should be that the bubble radius or diameter is proportional to the z.

+The other choice should be the the diameter is proportional to actual_count/mean_count

+We have to try these to see which looks best and give the most meaningful result.

 ## Verify that the sequential screen of the AI display is doing the right stuff.